Josh McKay (soccer)

-Joshua "Josh" McKay is a retired American soccer player who is an assistant coach with the University of San Francisco men's soccer team.
+Joshua "Josh" McKay is an American retired soccer player who is an assistant coach with the University of San Francisco men's soccer team.
 He played professionally in Major League Soccer and the USISL.

 Youth

 McKay grew up in Pleasanton, California.
 In 1991, he began his collegiate career at UNLV.
 He transferred to University of San Francisco after his freshman year and played three seasons for the Dons.
 He graduated in 1995 with a bachelor's degree in English.

 Professional

 In 1995, McKay played for the Hawaii Tsunami of the USISL.
 On February 7, 1996, the Colorado Rapids selected McKay in the thirteenth round (122nd overall) of the 1996 MLS Inaugural Player Draft.
 He played four games for the Rapids before being waived on November 8, 1996.
 In 1997, McKay signed with the Richmond Kickers.
 He played through the 2002 season with Richmond.
 When the Kickers released him in the spring of 2003, McKay retired and entered the coaching ranks.